Page management tools

 Description

-Students will examine strategies that support inclusive programs for children and families along with legal and ethical requirements, eligibility and qualification for services, including but not limited to American Disabilities Act and Individuals with Disabilities Education Act, typical and atypical development.
-Strategies to adapt curriculum to meet the needs of children with developmental differences and cultivate partnerships with families will also be explored.
+Students will examine strategies that support inclusive programs for children and families, along with legal and ethical requirements, eligibility and qualification for services, including but not limited to the American Disabilities Act and Individuals with Disabilities Education Act, typical and atypical development.
+Students will also explore strategies to adapt curriculum to meet the needs of children with developmental differences and cultivate partnerships with families.

 Competencies

-1. Examine and evaluate teacher strategies and learning opportunities that utilize and promote a child's strengths as a basis for growth, learning, and intellectual, social, and personal development and children's errors as opportunities for learning.
-(SEP 2.D)
+1. Examine and evaluate teacher strategies and learning opportunities that utilize and promote a child's strengths as the basis for growth, learning and intellectual, social and personal development and children's errors as opportunities for learning.

-2. Examine and discuss areas of exceptionality in learning including disabilities, perceptual difficulties, and special physical or mental challenges, gifts and talents.
-(SEP 3.B)
+2. Examine and discuss areas of exceptionality in learning, including disabilities, perceptual difficulties, and special physical or mental challenges, gifts and talents; understand the exceptional needs of students, including those with disabilities and giftedness, and know how to use strategies and resources to address these needs.

 Degrees that use this course